- The National Trails

 All the National Trails have geocaches hidden along them.
 Looking for them will take you to some of the best views and most stunning landscapes the Trails have to offer.

 The Yorkshire Wolds Way has a new circular geocaching trail around Market Weighton and Goodmanham.
 There are five caches along the walk with the themes Railway, Stream, Well, Quarry and Village.
 Each cache contains one or two letters - unscramble the letters to form two words and unlock a special prize!
 Find out more on the Top Ten website, which showcases the best experiences on the Yorkshire Wolds Way and Cleveland Way.
+You can even borrow our GPS units and try this Geocache Trail for yourself on 21st September 2014, when we are running a Discover Geocaching Treasure Hunt as part of the Yorkshire Wolds & Outdoors Festival.
+See our Events page for details.

 If you enjoyed that trail why not be a bit more ambitious ... there is a geocache trail the full length of the Yorkshire Wolds Way.
 If you have an account with geocaching.com (it's free to sign up) then you can see it here.